-1. INTRODUCTION
+I. INTRODUCTION

-Biosensors are fast, direct, and with ability to perform label-free measurements are attractive for different applications.
-The affinity based interactions/sensing approaches by name mean use of specific antigen/antibody, allow the detection and quantification of target molecules in complex mixtures.
-So, with this approach we can detect the specific proteins without labeling (Label-free) them.
+Biosensors for fast, direct, and label-free measurements are attractive for different applications.
+Affinity sensors allow the detection and quantification of target molecules in complex mixtures by affinity-based interactions.
 Immobilized antibody molecules are the probes that bind to specific protein molecules (targets) in biological fluids.
-Inter-digitated electrodes in the form of capacitance on glass slide can be used to measure the changes in the dielectric properties of the inter-digitated capacitances upon antigen binding.1
+Interdigitated electrodes in the form of capacitance on glass slide can be used to measure the changes in the dielectric properties of the interdigated capacitances upon antigen binding [1].

-Besides the inexpensive production and low sample consumption, main advantages of inter-digitated, capacitive immuno-sensors are (1) the label-free detection mechanisms and (2) the fast and reliable measurements.
+Besides the inexpensive production and low sample consumption, main advantages of interdigitated, capacitive immunosensors are the label free detection mechanism and the fast measurements.
 Unlike other detection mechanisms used to quantify protein concentrations, capacitive method does not need labeling of samples prior to analysis.
-Upon binding of protein molecules to the immobilized antibody molecules on the surface of electrodes, dielectric properties between the inter-digitated electrodes changes and measurement can be taken immediately after hybridization.^{2, 3} The detection mechanism of these sensors is based on the change in the dielectric constant of the inter-digitated capacitance.
-This change arises, at the simplest form, from the equation $C = \varepsilon \varepsilon_0 A/d$, where C is the capacitance between the inter-digitated electrodes, ε is the dielectric constant of the medium between the plates, ε_0 is the dielectric constant of free space, A is the area of the plates and d is the distance.
-When a change in dielectric constant occurs, a counter change occurs in capacitance value in between the electrodes.1
+Upon binding of protein molecules to the immobilized antibody molecules on the surface of electrodes, dielectric properties between the interdigitated electrodes changes and measurement can be taken immediately after hybridization [2,3].
+The detection mechanism of these sensors is based on the change in the dielectric constant of the interdigitated capacitance.
+This change arises, at the simplest form, from the equation $C = \varepsilon \varepsilon_0 A / d$ , where C is the capacitance between the interdigitated electrodes, $\varepsilon$ is the dielectric constant of the medium between the plates, $\varepsilon{a}$ is the dielectric constant of free space, A is the area of the plates and d is the distance.
+When a change in dielectric constant occurs, a counter change occurs in capacitance value in between the electrodes [1].

 This change in the dielectric constant, hence in the capacitance, is correlated to the bound antigen molecules to the capture antibodies on the surface, between the electrodes.
 The dielectric constant of the antibodies changes the dielectric constant between the electrodes/fingers and this result in a change in capacitance.
-Inter-digitated electrode arrays are used in order to increase the active area for higher sensitivity to binding events.
-Atomic Force Microscopy (AFM) and electrochemical methods are used to measure this change, but impedance analysis gives faster results.4
+Interdigitated electrode arrays are used in order to increase the active area for higher sensitivity to binding events.
+Atomic Force Microscopy (AFM) and electrochemical methods are used to measure this change, but impedance analysis gives faster results [4].

 Biosensor applications for various human serum proteins are available.
-C-reactive protein (CRP) is one of the inflammation markers in human serum.5 Recent articles have shown significance of inflammatory markers in early detection of cardiovascular disease.^{6,7} CRP is emerging as a new marker for acute phase inflammation and has showed a lot of potential for earlier detection of cardiovascular diseases.^{8,9}
+C-Reactive Protein (CRP) is one of the inflammation marker in human serum [5].
+Recent articles have shown significance of inflammatory markers in early detection of cardiovascular disease [6,7].
+CRP is emerging as a new marker for acute phase inflammation has showed a lot of potential for earlier detection of cardiovascular diseases [8,9].